 Tulum Ruins – If you haven’t been to the Tulum Ruins, do go!
 It’s a serene setting — the ruins overlooking the blue Caribbean waters below is a quite picturesque.
 It’s $5 USD to park your car and walk 10 minutes to the Ruins.
 I would also recommend hiring a private guide if you’re into history and culture.
 It’s simply fascinating.
 We also offer a Tulum Ruins and Cenote tour here, in case you wanted to book an experience without the hassle.

 We still have so many Tulum recommendations and photos to share.
 Stay tuned for other posts!
-And follow us on Instagram at gotulumtravel! ❤️
+And follow us on Instagram! ❤️

 —

-If you need help with planning your trip to Tulum, contact us!
-We have a team that can help you with your Tulum transportation and tours!
+If you need assistance planning your trip to Tulum, reach out to us!
+Our team is here to help with transportation and tour arrangements.

 Leave a Reply